monocurl/quarve_book/src/menus.md

 ```

 In some cases however, you may need more fine grained control.
-In these cases, you can explicitly use the `set` method of the menu.
+In these cases, you can explicitly use the `set` method of the MenuChannel.
 Make sure to call `unset` when the action is no longer needed.